-Amira Al-Sharif (Yemen) for her project “Yemeni Women with Fighting Spirits”
+Amira Al-Sharif (Yemen) for “Yemeni Women with Fighting Spirits”

-Hamada El Rasam (Egypt) for his project “Leftovers of Conflict”
+Hamada El Rasam (Egypt) for “Leftovers of Conflict”

-Natalie Naccache (Lebanon) for her project “Middle/Higher Syrian refugees Community”
+Natalie Naccache (Lebanon) for “Middle/Higher Syrian refugees Community”

-Reem Falaknaz (UAE) for her project “The Place of Perpetual Undulation”
+Reem Falaknaz (UAE) for “The Place of Perpetual Undulation”

-Zara Samiry (Morocco) for her project “Tales of the Moroccan Amazons”
+Zara Samiry (Morocco) for “Tales of the Moroccan Amazons”